spacemeshos/go-spacemesh/docs/tasks.md

 - Basic keys and id type system (wrapping lib-p2p keys and ids types)
 - A buildable go-unruly cross-platform exe with full cli features (flags, commands)
 - Basic working makefile (not fully isolated from $GOPATH although make should use vendored versions)
+- App persistent store with support for multiple nodes data
+- Restore node data from store on session start or create new id automatically
+- Auto persist node data to store